machy44/full-stack-open-pokedex/notes.md

 - We would like it to be fast
 - We'd like to have no downtime during the deployment (this is distinct from the requirement we have for handling user requests just before/during the deployment).

+## fly.io

+A particularly important command is `fly logs`.
+This command can be used to view server logs.
+It is best to keep logs always visible!